joshfrench/om-wiki-fork/Tutorial.md

 That seemed like a lot of work for little gain ... except we just saw we have really fine grained control over user input entry.
-For example name can't have number in them, let prevent that now by modify `handle-change`:
+For example a name can't have a number in it, let's prevent that now by modifying `handle-change`:

 ```clj